brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-27-ffmpeg-minterpolated-slomo.md

 > minterpolate
 > Convert the video to specified frame rate using motion interpolation.

-Example, assuming input is 25 fps
+Example, assuming input and output are 25 fps

     ffmpeg -i in.mov -vf minterpolate=fps=50 -c:v prores -r 25 out.mov # < that didn't work